Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: A global approach to parallel transport for bundle gerbes

 If one replaces the principal bundle $P$ by a bundle gerbe $\Ga$ on $M$, there exist categorified versions of both these constructions which will be given in Section~\ref{sect:extensions from gerbes}.
 However, in order to write down the categorification of $\La_G$ we need a notion of parallel transport for $\Ga$.
 In this section we give a definition of parallel transport for $\Ga$ suited for our purposes and explicitly construct such a parallel transport from any connection on $\Ga$.
 Our construction relies heavily on Waldorf's transgression-regression machine~\cite{Waldorf:Transgression_II}.

 There is a different approach to the parallel transport on a bundle gerbe developed by Schreiber and Waldorf~\cite{SW:PT_and_Fctrs,SW:Fctrs_v_forms,SW:Local_2-fctrs}.
 It relies on their technology of transport functors and is based on local constructions, which are then glued to global objects.
+In~\cite{Waldorf:PT_in_2Bundles}, this has been extended to a canonical assignment of a parallel transport (in terms of a transport 2-functor) to any principal 2-bundle with connection whose structure group is a Lie 2-group.

 Here, in contrast, we directly define and construct a global version of parallel transport suitable for our purposes.
 As our main goal in this paper is the construction of categorified smooth group extensions, we leave it for future work to prove in detail that our notion of parallel transport for $\Ga$ agrees with that of Schreiber and Waldorf, and instead focus on building the necessary input for the constructions in Section~\ref{sect:extensions from gerbes}.